Contesting A Will

 A person can contest a will in New South Wales by making a family provision claim.
 This is generally done when a family member has been left out of the will or feels they have been inadequately provided for.

-In New South Wales, you may Contest a Will if:
+In New South Wales, a person may contest a will if:

-- You are an eligible person (See Who can contest a will in NSW?
+- They are an eligible person (See Who can contest a will in NSW?
 (Eligible Applicants)); and

-- The deceased was domiciled (that is lived) in NSW at the date of his or her death and owned assets in NSW; or
+- The deceased lived in NSW at the date of their death and owned assets in NSW; or

 - The deceased lived elsewhere but owned assets in NSW.

-In New South Wales there is a category of persons who are eligible to make an application for provision from a deceased person’s estate.
-These persons are listed in Section 57 of the Succession Act 2006 (NSW).
+Persons who are eligible to make an application for provision from a deceased person’s estate are listed in Section 57 of the Succession Act 2006 (NSW).

 - The deceased’s spouse at the time of death;

 - A person who was living in a de-facto relationship with the deceased at the time of death;